Frank-Bemelman/radioglobe-esp32-2025/README.md

 The idea of a 'Radio Globe' is not mine.
 I was inspired by the works of Jude Pullen.
 His brilliant design can be found here: https://github.com/DesignSparkRS/RadioGlobe

 Since I am more of an ESP32 guy, I decided to do a complete redesign.
-New design of 3d printable parts, which you find in de fusion-ed folder here.
+New design of 3d printable parts, which you find in de fusion-3d folder here.
 You can use Fusion to select the body you want to print on your 3d printer.
 Or edit them if you wish.
 I am not very matured in Fusion, so the Fusion timeline is a nice mess.

 The globe uses two ESP32 constantly talking to each other using ESPNOW.